Downtown Cartersville

 The Tellus Science Museum sign is visible from I-75.
 A visit here can include dinosaurs, stars and even gold panning.
 In addition to the world-class Tellus Science Museum, Cartersville also has the Booth Western Art Museum, the only museum of its kind in the Southeast, and the largest permanent exhibition space for Western American art in the country, plus they have some awesome special events, like the Cowboy Festival in October.

 Be sure to save some time after a museum visit to take in historic Cartersville’s downtown area.
 Take a picture in front of the very first painted wall advertising Coca-Cola, then grab a seat at the counter at Ross’ Diner for a hot dog or meat-n-vegetable plate.
-Visit on Thursday or Friday, and they are open until 8 p.m., but Monday through Saturday, you’ll need to get there before 2:30 p.m.
-Or, stop into the Swheat Market Deli and see why they made ExploreGeorgia.org's list of 100 Plates Locals Love in 2015.
+Visit on Friday, and they are open until 8 p.m., but Monday through Thursday and Saturday, you’ll need to get there before 2:30 p.m.
+Or, stop into the Swheat Market Deli for sandwiches, salads, burgers, and more.

 Hampton